 - The equation relating debt to equity

 The solvency ratio that determines how much debt a company utilises to finance its operations is the debt-to-equity ratio.
-A high debt-to-equity ratio typically means that a corporation has overused debt to expand or that a sizable amount of your company’s funding is provided by debt.
-It could be more difficult to secure creditors or investors if the ratio is high.
+A high debt-to-equity ratio typically means that a corporation has overused debt to expand or that a sizable amount of the company’s funding is provided by debt.
+It could be more challenging to secure creditors or investors if the ratio is high.
 This is how the equation looks:

 Total Liabilities / Total Equity is the debt-to-equity ratio